Doodidan/refinement-types/README.md

 constructor(name?: Name, cause?: Error | Error[]);
 ```
 # Contributing
 Feel free to open an issue or pull requests.
-There is no any conributing guides currently.
+There is no any contributing guides currently.